petkaantonov/bluebird/docs/docs/api/promise.config.md

-In Node.js you may configure warnings and long stack traces for the entire process using environment variables:
+In Node.js you may configure warnings, promise monitoring and long stack traces for the entire process using environment variables:

 ```
-BLUEBIRD_LONG_STACK_TRACES=1 BLUEBIRD_WARNINGS=1 node app.js
+BLUEBIRD_LONG_STACK_TRACES=1 BLUEBIRD_WARNINGS=1 BLUEBIRD_MONITOR=1 node app.js
 ```

 Both features are automatically enabled if the `BLUEBIRD_DEBUG` environment variable has been set or if the `NODE_ENV` environment variable is equal to `"development"`.